 - Improve your metabolic functioning and overall health

 The keto diet is different from other weight loss diets.
 Most weight loss diets recommend eating plant-based, low-fat meals and watching your calorie intake.
-While this can help you shed pounds, in practice it's not effective.
-The reason these diets don't work is that they don't suppress your appetite and your body's metabolism slows down when you take in fewer calories making it harder to lose weight .
+While this should help you shed fat in theory, it's not effective in practice.
+The main reason these diets don't work is that they don't help control appetite.
+Another reason is that they slow down your body's metabolism after a short period of weight loss .

-The keto diet, on the other hand, hacks your body so that you burn fat, eat less, and lose weight.
+The keto diet, on the other hand, hacks your body so that you burn fat, eat less, and keep the weight off.
 The keto diet works through:

 1) Appetite suppression

 Studies show that ketosis has a natural appetite-suppressing effect .
-This has partially to do with normalizing blood glucose and insulin levels and partially due to ketones.
-When you eat carbs constantly, blood glucose and insulin levels fluctuate rapidly increasing hunger hormones.
-On a keto diet, your blood glucose drops, and insulin remains moderate to control ketone production.
+This effect has partially to do with normalized blood glucose and partly due to ketones.
+When you eat carbs constantly, blood glucose levels also fluctuate constantly, which tends to increase appetite.
+On a keto diet, your blood glucose drop and remain at a stable constant.
 This, in turn, suppresses appetite.

-Another reason why the ketogenic diet suppresses appetite has to do with the food you eat.
+Another reason why the ketogenic diet suppresses appetite has directly to do with the food you are eating on this diet.
 Fats are a powerful source of energy, containing more than double the calories of carbs (9 kcal per gram compared to 4 kcal in carbs).
-Fats are also difficult to digest and break down staying longer in the digestive tract.
+Fats are also difficult to digest and break down.

-Proteins have the same number of calories as carbs (4 kcal per gram) but they're even harder to digest than fats.
-Proteins are made up of long chains of tightly-bound amino acid molecules requiring stomach, pancreas, and bile juices to be broken down.
+Proteins have the same number of calories as carbs (4 kcal per gram), but they're harder to digest than both carbs and fats.
+Proteins are made up of long chains of tightly-bound amino acid molecules that require stomach, pancreas, and bile juices to be broken down.
 With so much work to digest proteins, your body burns calories along the way.
-To get just 100 calories from protein, your body has to spend 30 calories and that boosts energy spending all in itself.
+To get just 100 calories from protein, your body has to spend 30 calories, boosting energy spending in itself.

 2) Calorie restriction

 With appetite suppression comes calorie restriction, and calorie restriction is the gold standard for weight loss.
 The reason people gain too much weight, as already explained, is because they're eating more calories than their body is burning.
-In contrast, when you eat fewer calories than your body needs to maintain its current weight, you start to lose weight.
+In contrast, when you eat fewer calories than your body needs, you start to lose weight.

 The only problem with reducing calories is that it leaves you feeling hungry and miserable.
-Besides that, your body perceives a lower calorie intake as starvation and react by shutting down.
-Ever heard about those infamous weight loss plateaus?
+Besides that, your body perceives lower calorie intake as starvation and react by "shutting down."
+We're sure you're familiar with weight loss plateaus.
 Those happen because your basal metabolic rate slows down.
-Calorie restriction can also cause muscle wasting if not planned right.
+Calorie restriction can also cause muscle wasting if not planned right, and muscle wasting can further make your metabolic rate plummet.

 The ketogenic diet allows you to eat fewer calories and still feel full.
 You are not very likely to eat too much when your diet is mostly fat and protein – two highly satiating macros.
 Ketones themselves also suppress appetite while providing ample energy.
-The reduction in calories on keto also spares muscle tissue when you eat enough protein and fats.
+The reduction in calories on keto also spares muscle tissue - another plus for maintaining a high metabolic rate.

 3) Metabolic enhancement